OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 December 2010.md

 ---

 ## Health, Diet, and Supplements

 - Recent sickness among the group is due to amplification of an **infective agent** brought by a Paleofest attendee
 - Purpose was to deliver a "**hit**" against the group, indicating the group has grown stronger
 - Recovery advice: protect the **liver**
+- The infection was likely introduced intentionally in a public place.

 ---

 ## Control System & Sociopolitical Manipulation